No, police cannot force you to unlock your cellphone without a search warrant

 - Fourth and Fifth Amendments of the U.S. Constitution

-- Lawyers and law offices based in New England, Arizona, North Carolina and Colorado
+- Lawyers and law offices based in Rhode Island, Arizona, North Carolina and Colorado

 - Maricopa County, Arizona Public Defense Services